 - USS-A informs USS-B about the changeover and sends token also including information about the UAV.
+The interface between USS-A and USS-B is out of 3GPP scope.

 - USS-B sends the token to the UAS NF.
+The content of the token is not specified in this solution.
+It is left to normative work.

 - The UAS NF verifies the token and stores the information that USS-B is authorized to consume the exposure services for the UAV.
+Note that from the CN side there is no increase in the threat level because USS-B will not be able to access resources which are not accessible by the USS-A, i.e., there will be no additional resources accessible by USS-B but not by USS-A.

 - When the UAS NF receives a request from USS-B about UAV, the UAS NF authorizes USS-B by using the stored information and checks whether the location of the UE is inside the geographical area served by USS-B.

-Editor’s Note: How to obtain "token" and whether it is in scope is FFS.

-Editor’s Note: Can UAS NF trust info sent by USS-A that USS-B is trustworthy is FFS.
-Any threat introduced to CN is FFS.

 6.6.3 Evaluation